vygr/ChrysaLisp/docs/MACROS.md

 It might surprise you to learn that a lot of what you take for granted as language constructs within ChrysaLisp are provided as macros !
-They are not actually built in primitives, but supplied in the `boot.inc` file.
+They are not actually built in primitives but macros, supplied in the `boot.inc` file.

 Take the `(when)` construct: